uav4geo/NodeCM/README.md

 # NodeCM

-An end-to-end GPU-enabled photogrammetry pipeline to generate point clouds, orthophotos and elevation models from aerial images using [COLMAP](https://github.com/colmap/colmap/).
+A GPU-enabled photogrammetry pipeline to generate georeferenced point clouds, orthophotos and elevation models from aerial images using [COLMAP](https://github.com/colmap/colmap/).

 It's compatible with the [NodeODM API](https://github.com/OpenDroneMap/NodeODM) so it works out of the box with many of the tools of the OpenDroneMap ecosystem such as [WebODM](https://github.com/OpenDroneMap/WebODM), [ClusterODM](https://github.com/OpenDroneMap/ClusterODM) and [CloudODM](https://github.com/OpenDroneMap/CloudODM).